JSWilsonX/TwitterTop10Hashtags/README.md

 ## Statistics
 The application generates the following statistics each minute.
+* The time
+* The number of tweets queued up to be processed
+* The amount of time spent processing hashtags during this minute
 * Total number of tweets received
 * Total number of tweets received this minute
 * Total number of hashtags received